Is GPS Tracking Legal In Pennsylvania

 Law Enforcement Use of GPS Trackers (Reasonable Suspicion)

 Before setting forth the practice of equipping a portable GPS device on a suspects’ vehicle, law enforcement must first obtain a search warrant from district courts or Superior Courts.
-Federal laws state that in order not to infringe upon a person’s Fourth Amendment rights, any form of wiretapping and electronic surveillance most first be green-lighted in the criminal justice system by showing reasonable expectation a crime is/has occurred.
+Federal laws state that in order not to infringe upon a person’s Fourth Amendment rights, any form of wiretapping and electronic surveillance must first be green-lighted in the criminal justice system by showing reasonable expectation a crime is/has occurred.

 GPS Tracking Employees Pennsylvania